Food trucks in South Korea: Seoul

 Korean food truck industry is saturated, eventually sharing and experiencing a rift with the traditional market, said an official at the Korea Food Truck Association, which introduces only about 200,000 to 100,000 won per day in Seocho, where food trucks are relatively popular.
 Many food truck operators are unable to enter the night market, said an official at the Korea Food Truck Cooperative Federation.
 "We don't have any countermeasures, and we believe that we will be able to sell our cars conveniently," said the youths and the vulnerable.
 The National Food and Transportation Workers' Union said, "We don't want to participate in the top 10 percent of the market."
 The official also said, "The official announcement of the official office is officially posted on the homepage," adding, "We are now trying hard to buy a large number of vendors and commissions for paying tuition fees and fees."
 One food truck operator said, "We're worried about increasing food trucks," adding, "There are plenty of vendors who are going to shut up in droves, and only food truck makers can be called."
 In response, the Seoul Metropolitan Government announced that it will boost food trucks by securing business sites.
-The Seoul Metropolitan Government plans to hire 53 new food trucks, including parks, Hangang River, Seoul, and Seoul, which are recommended by food truck operators in 34 districts, to operate 94 trucks.
+The Seoul Metropolitan Government plans to hire 53 new food trucks, including parks, the Han River, and Seoul, which are recommended by food truck operators in 34 districts, to operate 94 trucks.
 In addition, if the sales sites were judged to be ineligible for sales, they changed their sales sites and allowed them to obtain counseling from the credit guarantee fund of the credit guarantee fund.
 Moreover, it plans to expand the night sky market by 5 spots (162 trucks) to 8 (252) by the end of next year.
-Seoul City has set a goal of boosting the number of food trucks to 800 by next year.
+Seoul has set a goal of boosting the number of food trucks to 800 by next year.
 The Seoul Metropolitan Government will also step up cooperation with local governments to boost food trucks.
 Festivals that control large festivals or roads, and festivals that support city budgets, are required to set up an area for food trucks.
 Local governments were also required to induce participation by special grants or projects for cooperation between municipal and provincial governments. said a Seoul Metropolitan Government official said "We need to look at whether there is a conflict between the local authorities and the local government to expand the business force" and also they pronounced that "We need to find ways to promote the coexistence of existing markets."
 After presiding over the meeting, Seoul Mayor Park Won-soon said, "At least 1,000 trucks should be run in Seoul.
 We will have three to five jobs per person, and we will conduct a test in Kimpo".